IDinsight/ask-a-question/docs/components/admin-app/manage-urgency-rules.md

 The Admin app allows you to view, add, edit, or delete  in the database.

-???
-Alert "Using the right account?"

-    If you are unable to add, edit, or delete content, check that you are logged in as `fullaccess` user.
-See [Access Levels](./access-level.md) for more information.

 Once logged in, navigate to "Urgency Rules" from the menu and you should see the following screen